 While risks remain, including tariff pressures and increased competition in the cloud segment, where Microsoft and Google are accelerating growth.
 However, Amazon’s competitive advantages in logistics, customer loyalty, and innovation remain significant.

-On 31 July, Amazon.com released its report for Q2 2025, which ended on 30 June.
+On 31 July, Amazon.com released its Q2 2025 results for the period ending 30 June.
 Below are the key metrics compared with the same period in 2024:

 Revenue by segment:

-Amazon ended Q2 2025 ahead of expectations on both revenue and profit while maintaining high operational efficiency.
-Revenue rose by 13% to 167.7 billion USD, operating profit reached 19.2 billion USD, and net income came in at 18.2 billion USD, or 1.68 USD per share.
-The segments showed divergent dynamics: AWS added 17.5%, North America grew by 11%, and the international business grew by 16%.
-Advertising was a key growth driver, with revenue of 15.7 billion USD and an increase of 23%, supporting monetisation across platforms from the marketplace to Prime Video.
+Amazon exceeded expectations for both revenue and profit in Q2 2025 while maintaining high operational efficiency.
+Revenue grew by 13% to 167.7 billion USD, operating profit reached 19.2 billion USD, and net income came in at 18.2 billion USD, or 1.68 USD per share.
+The business segments showed divergent performance: AWS added 17.5%, North America grew by 11%, and the international business increased by 16%.
+Advertising was a key growth driver, with revenue rising by 23% to 15.7 billion USD, supporting monetisation across platforms from the marketplace to Prime Video.

-For the second consecutive quarter, AWS’s growth rate lagged behind that of its competitors.
-In Q2, Amazon’s AWS revenue grew by 17% year-on-year, but this was noticeably slower than Microsoft Azure’s (+39%) and Google Cloud’s (+32%).
-The main reason was that AI-related workloads were distributed unevenly: Azure’s growth was driven by integrations with OpenAI and a surge in AI-related demand, while Google Cloud benefited from large enterprise contracts and broader AI data usage.
+For the second consecutive quarter, Amazon’s AWS growth lagged behind its competitors.
+In Q2, AWS revenue grew by 17% year-on-year, but this was noticeably slower than Microsoft Azure (+39%) and Google Cloud (+32%).
+The main reason for this was the uneven distribution of AI workloads: Azure’s growth is driven by its integration with OpenAI and the AI workloads, while Google Cloud benefits from large deals and the use of AI data.

 Amazon.com reported its Q3 2025 earnings results on 30 October, covering the period ended 30 September.
 Below are the key figures compared with the same quarter in 2024: